petrokvitka/ai_talents/README.md

 Now all you need is to run the [index.html file](./index.html) in your browser!

+To check how the refill option works, please use test images in the [added directory](./test_images).

 That's it!
 Enjoy your experience with LampixEntertainment. :heart_eyes: